 Regarding the idea of thoughts and emotions projecting outside us and directly shaping the probability distribution of immediate probable futures, that gets into the more exotic aspects of quantum physics and electrodynamics not discussed in textbooks but supported by a larger collection of indirect evidence.
 The works of physicist David Bohm and Rupert Sheldrake come to mind here.
 In court of law, indirect evidence can settle cases if there is enough of it despite no single piece being hard proof.
 Same here, if all that’s considered is what you have seen with your own eyes or published in some textbook, your world view will be limited to the size of a matchbox.
 Critical thinking helps stitch things together, but the energy and time required to do a good job discourages people who prefer structuring their beliefs on what is convenient rather than what is true.

 The best I can do is act on my experience, intuition, and logic, keeping what rings true and is logically sound until something better comes along.
 Rather than look for what’s right with an idea, I focus on what’s wrong with it because disinformation is a lot of truth with a little bit of lies and looking for the lies is therefore the proper procedure to follow.
+Looking only for what’s right is a recipe for wishful thinking, as that leads to confirmation bias.
+Looking to falsify something is way easier and more efficient.
 Sure, it’s not a failsafe method, but I correct mistakes as soon as they reveal themselves.